Colloidal crystal

 A colloidal crystal is an ordered array of colloidal particles and fine grained materials analogous to a standard crystal whose repeating subunits are atoms or molecules.
 A natural example of this phenomenon can be found in the gem opal, where spheres of silica assume a close-packed locally periodic structure under moderate compression.
 Bulk properties of a colloidal crystal depend on composition, particle size, packing arrangement, and degree of regularity.
 Applications include photonics, materials processing, and the study of self-assembly and phase transitions.

 A collection of small 2D colloidal crystals with grain boundaries between them.
 Spherical glass particles (10 μm diameter) in water.

 The connectivity of the crystals in the colloidal crystals above.
-Connections in white indicate that particle has six equally spaced neighbours and therefore forms part of a crystalline domain.
+Connections in white indicate that particle has six equally spaced neighbors and therefore forms part of a crystalline domain.